zurb/ZURB-code-standards/mixins.md

 # Mixins

+Sass mixins allow developers to create their own class structure out of our CSS.
+We also use mixins to cut down on repeated code for features like sizing, coloring, and so on.

 ## Types of Mixins

 Components mixins should be structured atomically, so each mixin implements one piece of the component's functionality.
-There's four broad categories of mixins:

-  - A base mixin with structural styles (`button-base()`)
-  - A layout mixin, which defines sizing and positioning (`button-layout()`)
-  - A style mixin, which defines visual styles (`button-style()`)
-  - A shorthand mixin, which references all of the above (`button()`)

 More complex components may require more specific mixins, while simpler components may only need one or two.